dividat/ocaml-semver/README.md

 ## Local development

-An OCaml and Opam environment is required.
+The following dependencies are required:

+-   ocaml
+-   opam
+-   m4
+-   pkg-config

+Opam needs to be initialized:

+    $ opam init

 Library dependencies can be installed with:

     $ make install-deps

+Make sure to have an updated shell environment:

+    $ eval $(opam env)

 Then you can run the test suite with:

     $ make test

 ## Contributing